 Under the program, companies and entities are required to submit the same number of emission allowances to the government as the emissions they had during that compliance period.
 Any company or entity that does not have sufficient emission allowances will incur a “penalty” of three allowances for each one they lack.
 The multi-sector cap-and-trade scheme has a three-year compliance period.

 Although companies and entities can purchase allowances at auction, buy and sell them on secondary markets, or bank them for future use, these allowances are not property rights but will only serve as permits authorizing them to emit a specified level of greenhouse gases.

 The WCI Partners have agreed to begin reporting emissions in 2011 for gases emitted in 2010.
 The first phase of the cap-and-trade scheme begins on January 1, 2012, covering emissions from electricity, including imported electricity, industrial combustion at large sources, and industrial process emissions.
 The second phase begins in 2015 when the program expands to include transportation fuels and residential, commercial, and industrial fuels not otherwise covered in the first phase.

 Located in Miami, Florida, Beta Analytic provides climate change initiatives like the WCI with an accurate tool to measure the fraction of GHG emissions that came from renewable sources.
-This ISO/IEC 17025:2005-accredited radiocarbon dating lab is able to determine the biogenic carbon content of the samples by analyzing their carbon-14 content.
+This ISO/IEC 17025:2005-accredited lab is able to determine the biogenic carbon content of the samples by analyzing their carbon-14 content.
 Materials from renewable sources have a well-characterized level of carbon-14 in them whereas those from fossil sources have no carbon-14 left.
 This difference enables Beta Analytic to correlate a material’s carbon dating result to its biogenic carbon content.